 A signpost page to some of the best independent explanations of the facts on climate change.

 There’s no denying that climate change presents humanity with a huge challenge.
 Don’t despair though.
-It’s important to remember that there is still time to act and create a better future, powered by clean energy.
+There is still time to act and create a better future, powered by clean energy.
 This is an achievable goal, but we need to turn our full focus to this task, applying all our drive and ingenuity.
-At a local parish level, it needs as many people as possible to get involved, working together to devise creative solutions, sharing information, and supporting each other to help create rapid change.
+At a local parish level, we are looking for as many people as possible to get involved, working together to devise creative solutions, sharing information, and supporting each other to help create rapid change.

 There is no time to waste.

 An overview of climate change from trusted independent organisations

 The following sites provide an excellent overview of climate science, with lots of graphics, and links to more detailed information

 - NASA – Global Climate Change: The Facts – Click here